Make volunteering a part of your lifestyle

 SA Ambulance Service volunteers often lead busy lives, so we aim to keep volunteering as simple as possible.
 When volunteers are on call, they are free to go about their normal lives as long as they stay within the local town area.
 Our volunteers are in their twenties, thirties, forties, fifties, sixties and even seventies.
 And what they have to say about volunteering is very revealing.

 Statements like "This is the most rewarding job I've ever had" and "I only wish that I did this years earlier" are common.

 To be a volunteer you will be willing to undertake an average of 30 rostered hours a month and participate in at least two training sessions a month.

 To become an ambulance volunteer, you will need to:

 - meet medical and fitness requirements

 - hold and retain a current full, South Australian driver's licence.

 Once accepted, training is free and when you complete it, you will achieve a Certificate IV in Health Care (Ambulance) that is recognised in all states and territories in Australia.

-If you’re passionate about contributing to your community, are enthusiastic, team-oriented, live an active life and want to learn life skills, SA Ambulance Service would like to hear from you.
+If you’re passionate about contributing to your community, are enthusiastic, team-oriented, live an active life and want to learn life skills, we want to hear from you.
 The process is simple and takes the following steps:

 - medical assessment